GSoster/FreeCodeCampProjects/readme.md

 ## Weather App.
 display pictures of the user location.
-display effects/filters with rain, snow, etc.  Maybe not display symbol that represents the Heather.
+display effects/filters with rain, snow, etc. display symbol that represents the Heather.